-13. Once all your representations have been received, the case team should aim to reach a decision within a further 10 working days.
-This decision will be arrived at over the course of two formal, minuted case team meetings:

-- The first meeting takes place within 5 working days of all final information submissions being received.
-This meeting should discuss the representations and reach a position where a draft decision can be prepared by the case officer; - The second meeting takes place as soon as possible after the first (and at most within 5 working days) to agree and recommend a draft decision. - 14.
-The minutes of the meeting will be made available to you, if appropriate.
+- 13. Once all your representations have been received, the case team should aim to reach a decision within a further 10 working days.
+This decision will be arrived at over the course of two formal, minuted case team meetings: - The first meeting takes place within 5 working days of all final information submissions being received.
+This meeting should discuss the representations and reach a position where a draft can be prepared by the case officer; - The second meeting takes place as soon as possible after the first (and at most within 5 working days) to agree and recommend a draft decision.